 Matters of Survivorship: Fighting Back on ADT

-ADT will try to affect your overall health, but here’s the good news: you can fight back, says PCF-funded medical oncologist Alicia Morgans, M.D., M.P.H., soon to be Medical Director of Cancer Survivorship at Dana Farber.
-Arm yourself with what it might do, and you will be better able to protect yourself against its tactics.
+ADT will try to affect your overall health, but here’s the good news: you can fight back, says PCF-funded medical oncologist Alicia Morgans, M.D., M.P.H., Medical Director of Cancer Survivorship at Dana Farber Cancer Institute.
+Be aware of what it might do, and you will be better able to protect yourself against its tactics.

 So here, in no particular order, are some of the things ADT might affect, and countermeasures you can take: